azamzow/Texans-Stat/README.md

 ### Description

 This is a simple java program to get familiar with single dimensional arrays.
 It saves two lists of integers into arrays.
-Here they are the game scores.
-It then takes the index of each arrray and compares the.
-Here the program computes the highest scoring game, the winning precentage of the Texans array, and the highest score in the Texans array to get the highest score.
+In this program they are the game scores.
+It then takes the index of each arrray and compares them.
+The program computes the highest scoring game, the winning precentage of the Texans array, and the highest score in the Texans array to get the highest score.

 ### To Run